Musicboard-Berlin > Funding > Residencies > Kampala / Berlin

 1 Overview

 Two artists, one collaboration: The Kampala / Berlin co-creation residency enables artistic partnerships and transcultural exchange across two continents.
-Sounds good?
-Then keep on reading!

 In cooperation with the label and festival Nyege Nyege, Musicboard Berlin is granting an international, two-part co-creation residency to solo musicians living in Berlin and Kampala, Uganda, or East Africa.
-It is aimed at artists from all genres of pop music, meaning all genres and styles that cannot be clearly designated as classical, new music or jazz.
-This includes all forms of cross-genre and experimental pop music.
-The residency is particularly suitable for musicians who enjoy collaborative work, improvisation and experimentation.

 Berlin musicians can apply via Musicboard for a stay of up to two months in Kampala.
 Through Nyege Nyege, a musician from Kampala or East Africa from the Nyege Nyege label roster is selected for a stay of up to two months in Berlin.
 Both musicians will be consulted in the selection of the respective artistic partner.
 Before applying, applicants from Berlin should familiarise themselves with the artists represented by Nyege Nyege.
 An overview can be found on on the label’s website as well as on the Bandcamp pages of Nyege Nyege Tapes and Hakuna Kulala.
 Applicants are encouraged to discuss potential collaborations with East African artists ahead of their application.